Skip to main content

 Convex provides several mechanisms for integration.

-For most decentralised apps, it is easy to build a client-side application that makes use of the Client API.
+For most decentralised apps, it is easy to build a client-side application that makes use of the HTTP Client API.
 This is a convenient REST API using JSON that is ideal for web and mobile applications developers.

 Advanced applications can use the Binary API and construct messages directly to communicate with Peers.
 This is currently only possible for JVM-based languages (Java, Clojure, Scala etc.), but more may be supported in the future.

 Integrators can also use Direct Peer Integration where they run a fully operational Convex Peer alongside their server-side applications.
 This approach is complex and recommended only if you want maximum performance and/or want to interact with the CVM state directly (e.g. for search or indexing purposes).
-The convex.world server itself uses this technique.
+The convex.world sandbox itself uses this technique.

 What should go on-chain?